 The capitol of Denmark is Copenhagen, (København) which is the largest city in Denmark with a population of over 2 million residents.
 It is also the largest city in Northern Europe, making it a popuar place for tourists and business.

-Copenhagen lies on the east coast of Zealand (known as Sjælland in Danish).
+The city lies on the east coast of Zealand (known as Sjælland in Danish).
 On a clear day, you can see the west coast of Sweden and get there quickly via the Oresund Bridge.
 The city dates back to 1000 AD, but it was not until Bishop Absalon in 1167 built a fortress and established København as the largest city in the region.
 This helped the city grow both in size and importance.
 Kastrup airport serves as the major entry point for most visitors to the Capitoal and the country itself.

 Many of the buildings were rebuilt only to be destroyed during the bombardment by the British in 1801 and 1807.
 During the 1850s Copenhagen started to really expand and new areas like Vesterbro, Norrebro and Østerbro sprang up and ever since has been steadily expanding.
 Even with all the damage that København has suffered over the years, the city still has nearly 700 historical listed buildings within the city limits.Many of the buildings have been rebuilt 3 or 4 times over due to the fires and wars.